-- 'UK': This segment represents the group's UK life insurance and pensions run-off portfolio, as well as a limited amount of new business which is almost entirely single premiums in our onshore bond business in respect of CASLP.
-The portfolio includes both the Countrywide Assured and CASLP businesses, which consist of linked pension business; life insurance business, covering both index-linked and unit-linked; endowment products; whole life assurance; term assurance; annuity; health insurance; and some with-profits business.
-Some of the with-profits business includes maturity guarantees, including guaranteed minimum pensions and guaranteed minimum fund values.
-The reinsurance arrangement with Canada Life adds accepted reinsurance to this list. - 'Movestic': This segment (acquired in 2009) comprises the group's Swedish life and pensions business, Movestic Livförsäkring AB ('Movestic') and its subsidiary and associated companies, which are open to new business, and which are responsible for conducting both unit-linked pensions and savings business and providing some life and health product offerings.
+- 'UK': This segment represents the group's UK life insurance and pensions run-off portfolio, as well as a limited amount of new business which is almost entirely single premium onshore bond business.
+The portfolio includes linked pension business; life insurance business, covering both index-linked and unit-linked; endowment products; whole life assurance; term assurance; annuity; health insurance; reinsurance; and some with-profits business.
+Some of the with-profits business includes maturity guarantees, including guaranteed minimum pensions and guaranteed minimum fund values. - 'Movestic': This segment (acquired in 2009) comprises the group's Swedish life and pensions business, Movestic Livförsäkring AB ('Movestic') and its subsidiary and associated companies, which are open to new business, and which are responsible for conducting both unit-linked pensions and savings business and providing some life and health product offerings.
 Within the Swedish division, Movestic's subsidiary, Movestic Fonder AB, performs investment fund management services, for which it receives related investment management fees. - 'Waard Group': This segment represents the group's closed-book Dutch life and general insurance business, which was acquired in 2015 and comprises the two insurance companies Waard Leven N.V. and Waard Schade N.V., and the two servicing companies Waard Verzekeringen N.V. and Robein Leven N.V.
-The Waard Group is closed to new business and its policy base is predominantly made up of term life policies, although also includes unit-linked policies and some non-life policies, covering risks such as occupational disability and unemployment. - 'Scildon': this segment, which was acquired in 2017, consists of the group's Dutch open-book life and pensions company and is responsible for writing and conducting protection, savings, and group pension business.
+The Waard Group is closed to new business and its policy base is predominantly made up of term life policies, although also includes unit-linked policies and some non-life policies, covering risks such as occupational disability and unemployment. - 'Scildon': this segment, which was acquired in 2017, consists of the group's Dutch open-book life and pensions company and is responsible for writing and conducting protection, savings, and group pension business. - 'Other group activities': the functions performed by the parent company, Chesnara plc, are defined under the operating segment analysis as other group activities.
+Also included therein are consolidation and elimination adjustments.